mejk/computer-stuff/windows-licence-key.md

 ## 1. Within Windows using two possible methods
  - (tried on MSI, Samsung, Dell XPS)

+**Option 1:**
-1.1 Open the Windows command window in administrator mode and give the command
+ Open the Windows command window in administrator mode and give the command

 ```
 wmic path softwarelicensingservice get OA3xOriginalProductKey
 ```
+**Option 2:**

-1.2. or alternatively, use the Windows PowerShell in administrator mode and give the command:
+ or alternatively, use the Windows PowerShell in administrator mode and give the command:

 ```
 powershell “(Get-WmiObject -query ‘select * from SoftwareLicensingService’).OA3xOriginalProductKey”